 After the session, the play partner discussed the session with Mum who was both relieved and stunned that Rebecca had been able to be on her own with a group of other children and dance teachers, in a new environment and without any problems.
 Rebecca continued to attend the classes with our support and after 5 weeks the play partner began to spend more time out of the studio, watching from the window and encouraging Rebecca’s independence, whilst Rebecca enjoyed dancing and building positive relationships with other children and staff.
 Play Partners have now stopped supporting Rebecca at the dance class as it was felt she no longer needed it; this was agreed with Mum, Rebecca and the dance staff.

 Play Partners have also supported Rebecca over the school holidays at a playscheme that she really enjoyed.
 She was able to go for full days with support and this has provided time off for Mum to spend with her new baby and also time for Rebecca to be with other children, play, have fun and learn new skills.
 Rebecca had left some of the sessions telling her Mum how tired she was and how much she looked forward to going the next day; Mum had told us that Rebecca was rarely tired!

-Although Play Partners has stopped supporting Rebecca at the dance group we have sign posted Mum to other activities and support networks such as SNAPS and encouraged her to go to activities at her local children centre.
+Although Play Partners has stopped supporting Rebecca at the dance group we have sign posted Mum to other activities and support networks and encouraged her to go to activities at her local children centre.
 We continue to support her during the holidays and are in regular contact with the family should any more support be needed.